Questions & Answers

 - How does the OrganoWood®-technology work?

 Answer: OrganoWood's patented technology has been developed and inspired by the natural fossilization process whereby organic materials such as wood are being transformed into fossils.
 The fssilization process whereby organic materials such as wood are being transformed into fossils.
 The fossilization occurs primarily on the surface of the wood encapsulation the wood fibers making them inaccessible for rot fungus.
 Hence, the fungi do not die as in the case of usin traditional wood preservatives containing biocides.
 Instead, new physical barriers are created rendering it impossible for fungi to eat he fibers.
-As fossils (silicon) are also non-combustible, effective flame retardant properties are also created with this treatment.

 - What are the benefits of OrganoWood®-modified timber?

 Answer: In traditional timber impregnation methods biocides are used in order to kill the rot fungi and other timber destructive organisms.
 OrganoWood® technology uses no substances classified as hazardous or harmful, but only natural minerals and fruit substances.
 Our products are eco-classified and we have the highest eco-class in the Swedish Byggvarubedömningen and Sunda hus.
 In addition, the timber turns silver gray with time and had considreably less splinters than larch.

 - Test results of OrganoWood® - modified timber?

 Answer: Our timber has been put through its paces in a number of independent tests carried out by SP – Technical Research Institute of Sweden.
 Tests include inter alia EN 113 (rot test) and in this test OrganoWood®-modified timber received the highest durability class (EN 350-1) of 1 against broun rot.
 Weather resistance has been tested in the leaching test of EN 84.

 - What raw materials are used in OrganoWood® - modified timber?